 - When the NG-RAN needs to retrieve the mapping of a UE Radio Capability ID to the corresponding UE Radio Capability information, it queries the AMF using N2 signalling defined in TS 38.413 [34].

-- When the AMF needs to obtain a PLMN-assigned UE Radio Capability ID for a UE from the UCMF, it provides the UE Radio Capability information it has for the current radio configuration of the UE, the IMEI/TAC for the UE.The UCMF stores the association of this IMEI/TAC with this UE Radio Capability ID.
+- When the AMF needs to obtain a PLMN-assigned UE Radio Capability ID for a UE from the UCMF, it provides the UE Radio Capability information it has for the current radio configuration of the UE and the IMEI/TAC for the UE.
+The AMF shall provide to the UCMF the UE Radio Capability information obtained from the NG-RAN in one or both the TS 36.331 [51] and TS 38.331 [28] formats depending on how the RAN is configured.
+The UCMF stores the association of this IMEI/TAC with this UE Radio Capability ID and the UE Radio Capability information in all the formats it receives.
+The UE Radio Capability information formats the AMF provides shall be identifiable at the UCMF.

-- When the AMF needs to obtain the UE Radio Capability information associated to a UE Radio Capability ID it provides the UE Radio Capability ID to the UCMF and the UCMF returns a mapping of the UE Radio Capability ID to the corresponding UE Radio Capability information.
+- When the AMF needs to obtain the UE Radio Capability information associated to a UE Radio Capability ID it provides the UE Radio Capability ID to the UCMF with an indication that it is requesting the TS 38.331 [28] format, and the UCMF returns a mapping of the UE Radio Capability ID to the corresponding UE Radio Capability information in TS 38.331 [28] format to the AMF.

 - UEs, AMFs and RAN nodes which support RACS learn the current value of the Version ID when a new PLMN-assigned UE Radio Capability ID is received from the UCMF and the Version ID it contains is different from the ones in their PLMN Assigned UE Radio Capability ID cache.
 PLMN-assigned UE Radio Capability IDs related to old values of the Version ID can be removed from cache with priority.